 - (a) Initial Hearing.
 An initial hearing in a CHIPS petition shall be held by the end of the second working day following the filing of a CHIPS petition. - (b) Admit/Deny Hearing.
-A hearing shall be held within 30 days of the Initial Hearing.
-The purpose of the hearing is for the parents, guardian, or custodian to admit or deny the allegations contained in the Petition and for the Court to reassess whether continuing Court intervention is necessary to protect the well-being of the child.
+A hearing shall be held within 30 days of the initial hearing.
+The purpose of the hearing is for the parents, guardian, or custodian to admit or deny the allegations contained in the petition and for the Court to reassess whether continuing Court intervention is necessary to protect the well-being of the child.

 - (c) Formal Trial on the Issues.
-If the issues are not resolved at the Initial Hearing or Admit/Deny Hearing, the Court will set a date for a formal Trial on the allegations contained in the Petition.
-The Trial will be no later than ninety (90) days after the filing of the CHIPS petition.
+If the issues are not resolved at the initial hearing or admit/deny hearing, the Court will set a date for a formal trial on the allegations contained in the petition.
+The trial will be no later than 90 days after the filing of the CHIPS petition.
 Requests for pre-trial hearings may be granted at the Court's discretion. - (d) Review Hearings.
-Review Hearings shall be held by the Court no later than once every one hundred twenty (120) calendar days after the adjudication in all CHIPS cases or as needed.
+Review hearings shall be held in accordance with § 3158 of this chapter.